https://www.deakin.edu.au/__data/assets/image/0006/2181669/36649_master-of-information-technology-management_hero.jpg

 Course structure

-To complete the Master of Information Technology Management, students must pass 8, 12 or 16 credit points, depending on prior experience and credit received.
+To complete the Master of Information Technology Management, you must pass 8, 12 or 16 credit points.
+The number of credit points required may vary, depending on your entry point or how much credit you receive as recognition of prior learning (RPL) based on your professional experience and previous qualifications.

 • DAI001 Academic Integrity and Respect at Deakin (0-credit point compulsory unit)